andrewacashner/hearingfaithms/chapters/chapter-3.md

 Dominum natum, iacentem in praesepio: \* Beata Virgo, cuius viscera meruêrunt portare Dominum Christum. *Versicle.* Ave Maria, gratia plena: Dominus tecum."]

+\noindent
+Based on the position of Padilla's *Voces, las de la capilla* in the Puebla musical manuscripts, it was most likely sung as the fourth villancico in the Matins cycle on Christmas Eve 1657 at Puebla Cathedral.
+This means that in accord with a 1633 decree of the cathedral chapter the villancico would have occupied the same liturgical time and space as this Responsory.
 The chapter mandated that while "the lessons should be sung in their entirety," "the *chanzoneta* shall serve for the Responsory, which shall be prayed speaking while the singing is going on."[^Puebla-Matins-AC]